 All of these units are controlled assessed tasks that are moderated by OCR.
-Unit RO82 will be completed in Year 10, RO85 and RO91 are both taken during Year 11.
+Unit RO94 will be completed in Year 10, R097 completed during Year 11.

 Creative iMedia provides a strong base for progression to further education, whether it is on to Level 3 qualifications, apprenticeships or employment.